magentabusiness/magentabusiness.github.io/docs/trendz/install/docker-windows.md

 ### Authentication

-For first authentication you need to use **Tenant Administrator** credentials from your **ThingsBoard**
+For first authentication you need to use **Tenant Administrator** credentials from your **IoT Hub**

-Trendz uses ThingsBoard as an authentication service.
-During first sign in ThingsBoard service should be also available to validate credentials.
+Trendz uses IoT Hub as an authentication service.
+During first sign in IoT Hub service should be also available to validate credentials.

 ## Post-installation steps
-It is essential to follow these [instructions](/docs/trendz/post-installation-steps) to fully use all features, such as saving telemetry to ThingsBoard and adding Trendz views to dashboards.
+It is essential to follow these [instructions](/docs/trendz/post-installation-steps) to fully use all features, such as saving telemetry to IoT Hub and adding Trendz views to dashboards.

 ## Detaching, stop and start commands